 District One – City of Troy

-Rensselaer County Legislator, Cynthia B. Doran, was elected to a full term of office on November 5, 2013.
-Previously, she had been elected to fill a one year vacancy on the Legislature.
-She thanks the constituents in District 1 for trusting her to represent the City of Troy’s concerns and future endeavors.
-She promises to continue to be a voice for all.
-Cindy serves on the Legislature’s Education, Health, and Environmental Committees.
-Her primary goal is to work in a bipartisan manner to reduce taxes and stimulate economic development.
-She will do her best to promote the sustainability of small businesses and to support local entrepreneurs.
+Rensselaer County Legislator, Cynthia B. Doran, was re-elected to a full term of office on November 7, 2017.
+She thanks the constituents in District 1 for continuing to trust her to represent the City of Troy’s concerns and future endeavors.
+Cindy serves on the Legislature’s Education, Health, and Budget and Rules Committees.
+Her primary goals are to work in a bipartisan manner to reduce taxes and stimulate economic development, as well as to promote the sustainability of small businesses and support local entrepreneurs.
 She is concerned about the health and welfare of all residents.
-As a mother and educator, Cindy will continue to advocate for children, teens, and families.
+As a mother and educator, Cindy will continue to advocate for children, teens, and working families.

-Originally, from Malone, New York, Cindy has taught and lived in the City of Troy for over thirtyyears.
-She is proud to call Troy—a unique, vibrant, and historic city—“home”.
+Originally, from Malone, New York, Cindy has taught and lived in the City of Troy for over thirty years.
+She is proud to call Troy, a unique, vibrant, and historic city, “home”.
 Cindy understands that at its heart, Troy is a community of neighborhoods.
-She wishes to participate in solving issues central to all neighborhoods in the city.
-Cindy’s leadership and problem solving skills are proven.
-She has served as a council member of Our Lady of Victory Parish and as an officer and a board member of her neighborhood association, Linden Hills; she was an active member of the La Salle Institute Parents’ Club, while her son, Daniel, attended La Salle Institute.
-He graduated in 2013 from this exceptional Troy school, as did his father and grandfather before him.
-Cindy is a member of a number of professional and non-profit organizations, including the Seton Health Auxiliary, Rensselaer County Historical Association and the Hudson Mohawk Industrial Gateway and the Rensselaer Land Trust.
+She has lived in a number of neighborhoods and has been involved in moving them forward.
+She has served as a council member of Our Lady of Victory Parish and as an officer and a board member of two neighborhood associations — Linden Hills and the Bordaile Estates.
+She was an active member of the La Salle Institute Parents’ Club, while her son, Daniel, attended La Salle Institute, graduating in 2013.
+Presently, Cindy is a member of several professional and non-profit organizations, including the Seton Health Auxiliary, Rensselaer County Historical Society, Friends of Oakwood Cemetery, the Hudson Mohawk Industrial Gateway and the Rensselaer Land Trust.
 She is also a Board member of the Commission on Economic Opportunity (CEO).